-In one study, over 80% of people who stuck to their regimen for 14 days saw their blood pressure go down to healthy levels.
+The question "does water fasting lower blood pressure?" arises from one study, where over 80% of people who stuck to their regimen for 14 days saw their blood pressure go down to healthy levels.
 Another study saw 90% of participants with reduced high blood pressure after fasting for 10-11 days.

 The research so far is promising, and it could mean people with high blood pressure won't have to rely on various medications.
 But, it doesn't mean you should stop taking blood pressure medication if your doctor has prescribed it!

 More studies are necessary to understand the effect of short-term water fasts on high blood pressure.